krrish94/krrish94.github.io/content/blog/gradschool-pick-school/index.md

 5. **Co-advising:** Many programmes offer you to the flexibility to be co-advised.
 This might allow you to experience the best of both worlds (e.g. be mentored by early-career and post-tenure researchers) and expose you to multiple groups with a diversity of ideas.
 Note, however, that you will still need to choose your *primary advisor*, and that it might sometimes be difficult to agree on a direction that would maximally excite all your advisors.
 In general, I wouldn't worry about (not) being co-advised; especially if both your advisors are at the same school or if they often collaborate.
 In the long run, it may not matter whether or not you have all of them *formally* listed on your thesis.
 6. **Locked-in advisor vs rotation:** While some programs have your advisor *locked in* when you join the program, others expect you to find a suitable advisor within a year of your admission.
 Both approaches have their merits.
 You might realize after joining a program that you and your advisor are a mismatch -- hence it is important to ensure there are alternate advisors available and that they are equally eager to work with you. *Hearsay:* Programs that do not explicitly match advisors during admissions ensure that at least 2-3 prospective advisors express interest in a candidate before extending admit offers.
 Even in such cases, advisors often find that students' interests tend to evolve over the course of their PhD.

+Above all---[as rightly said by Jorge Rodriguez](https://twitter.com/JJRodV/status/1088295825464283136?s=20)-- **choose an advisor who is kind**.
+Kindness makes up for any deficiencies in the above.
+Advisors who are kind will keep supporting you no matter what.

 ## Spend time researching the group, your labmates

 Beyond your advisor, your research group and labmates have big impacts on your grad life.
 Good research groups are inclusive, foster ideas, and offer the opportunity to get meaningful feedback on your work.
 Spend time researching the structure of the group and analyzing whether you would fancy spending 3-6 years there.
 I'd suggest looking for:

 1. **Composition:** Get a sense of the size of the group (this can vary from a handful to several hundred!).
 In particular, what are the various levels of researchers in the group (postdocs, senior PhDs, early PhDs, masters, undergrads, interns)?
 Does the group also have non-technical staff (e.g. office/lab managers to help manage workspace and admins to help with filing reimbursement claims, etc.)?
 Does the group actively hire part-time visitors/interns to help support research projects?
+Is the group diverse enough?
 2. **Collaborative nature:** Does the group frequently collaborate with other groups at the university?
 With groups at other universities?
 If so, are there any frequent collaborators (particularly ones you might fancy working with in future)?
 A good way to sense this is by sorting through their recent research.
-Equally important is to get a sense of how the intra-group collaborative structure is (does each student have their own project? do multiple students collaborate on an initiative?)
+Equally important is to get a sense of how the intra-group collaborative structure is (does each student have their own project? do multiple students collaborate on an initiative?).
+Working at a school that tends to often _compete_ can be toxic to your PhD -- you could end up spending more time in authorship tussles or idealogical debates as opposed to work.
 3. **Networking/Outreach:** You might also want to see if the group offers networking and outreach opportunities beyond publishing and presenting research.
 For instance, does the group actively organize events (conferences/workshops)?
 Does the group have a frequent set of visitors from academia/industry to give talks and network?
+4. **Student support:** Does the group/school run initiatives to keep grad students _happy_?
+Are there support systems to identify and deal with mental-health issues (e.g. mental-health first-aid)?
+Are there internal groups that discuss more than just resarch (diversity and inclusion problems, buddy programs for newly admitted students, other fun student activities)?

 ## Nature of funding; expected research directions